How to Build Fish House

 A door is going to be necessary on one end.
 If the fishing hut is always going to be used on the same lake, then it’s best to put the door in the end that will be upwind or where the wind will push the door closed, rather than open, when the door is opened.
 That will help keep what little heat there is inside the hut.

-The easiest way to make a door which will be flat is barn door style, the same as making a gate to go into a cedar privacy fence.
+The easiest way to make a door that will be flat is barn door style, the same as making a gate to go into a cedar privacy fence.
 This consists of several boards, sitting side-by-side, vertically, which are held together by two crossbars.
 One diagonal piece is added, to keep the door from twisting.
 Between the two crossbars and the diagonal, it forms a Z, as shown in the diagram above.

 Add some hinges, a handle, and a simple latch to your door and your hut will be snug, although not all that warm, on the inside.